Joan is a business owner, a former union leader, a business administrator and an adult educator.

 Reluctance to delegate tasks also has a lot to do with fear of not getting the credit for the job they do.
 Somehow, it is felt that if someone else is involved, they may steal the accolades that the project the owner is entitled to.

 Doing it all does not allow you to lead a balanced life.
-Being overworked results in increased stress with the attending health related problems.
-The boss mentioned in the beginning of this article never did seek help and continued to do everything herself.
+Being overworked results in increased stress with the attending health-related problems.
+The boss mentioned at the beginning of this article never did seek help and continued to do everything herself.
 She did eventually suffer burnout and was not able to continue in that capacity.

 You Are Responsible

-Delegating makes good business sense and it should be embraced.
-Getting help or delegating work is also a great developmental opportunity for you team and you benefit by gaining a better work life balance.
+Delegating makes good business sense, and it should be embraced.
+Getting help or delegating work is also a great developmental opportunity for your team, and you benefit by gaining a better work-life balance.
 Even if you can do it all, do you really want to?

 © 2019 Joan King